Tip Calculator

 Do you tip before or after tax?

-Most etiquette guides suggest tipping on the pre-tax subtotal, though tipping on the post-tax total is also widely accepted.
+Most etiquette guides suggest tipping on the pre-tax subtotal, though tipping on the post-tax total is widely accepted.
 The difference is small — on a $50 bill with 8% tax, 20% pre-tax tip is $10 vs $10.80 on the post-tax total.
+If your bill already includes sales tax and you want to see exactly how much of your total is tax, the sales tax calculator can back-calculate the pre-tax amount from any tax-inclusive figure.

 Frequently asked questions